Clay-Carpenter1/Clay-Carpenter1/README.md

 ### 🏢 Software Development Intern
 **Quanta Services** | *Houston, Texas*
 *May 2025 – August 2025*
-- 📱 Scaled Irby’s 500-user iOS safety app into a Quanta-branded platform for 40,000+ employees across 200+ companies
+- 🔧 Contributed to the development and scaling of enterprise-level mobile applications
-- 🤝 Collaborated with a team of six to redesign and tailor features based on feedback from field users and operational leaders
+- 🤝 Worked closely with a cross-functional team to refine features based on user and leadership feedback
-- 📢 Provided weekly updates to technical, business, and safety stakeholders to ensure alignment with enterprise-wide needs
+- 📢 Communicated progress and updates to technical and business stakeholders to ensure alignment with organizational goals

 ## 🤝 Let's Connect!